 Unser spent the early part of the 1943 season with Buffalo in the International League.
-He was called up in mid-June because Dixie Parsons had a sore arm and was relegated to bullpen duty.5 During the remainder of the season, he got into 38 games as backup to Paul Richards, hitting .248 with no homers and 4 RBIs in 101 at-bats.
+He was called up in mid-June because Dixie Parsons had a sore arm and was relegated to bullpen duty.6 Unser got into 38 games for Detroit, starting 30 of them behind the plate.

-Unser got into just 11 games for Detroit – five of them at second base, where he made 3 errors in just 22 chances – before going back to Buffalo in July.
-He was just 3-for-25 with the bat as a Tiger in 1944.
+In 1944, Unser played in just 11 games for Detroit – five of them at second base, where he made 3 errors in just 22 chances – before going back to Buffalo in July.
+He was just 3-for-25 with the bat as a Tiger.
 However, he enjoyed a career highlight on May 31 – his first career homer in the majors, a game-ending grand slam against the Yankees.
 It came as a pinch-hitter after manager Steve O’Neill summoned him from bullpen catching duty with the score tied 2-2.
-A surprised Al – the third-string catcher behind Richards and Bob Swift – belted Monk Dubiel’s first pitch into the left-field stands at Briggs Stadium.7
+A surprised Al – the third-string catcher behind Paul Richards and Bob Swift – belted Monk Dubiel’s first pitch into the left-field stands at Briggs Stadium.7

-Unser was accepted for general military service in May 1944, 8 but was never called to active duty.
+Unser was accepted for general military service in May 1944,8 but was never called to active duty.
 The year 1945 was the only one in his career in which he did not play at all in the minor leagues.
-As the season opened, he was working at a war plant job in Decatur.9 He was also serving as baseball coach at St. Teresa High School, which his children would later attend.10 On May 29, he went to the Cincinnati Reds on waivers; the Reds needed another catcher because Ray Mueller had been called to service.11 Unser started 59 games behind the plate, second only to Al Lakeman on the club, and hit .265-3-21 in 204 at-bats.
+As the season opened, he was working at a war plant job in Decatur.9 He was also serving as baseball coach at St. Teresa High School, which his children would later attend.10 Milt Welch became the Tigers' third-string catcher.
+On May 29, Unser went to the Cincinnati Reds on waivers; the Reds needed another catcher because Ray Mueller had been called to service.11 Unser started 59 games behind the plate, second only to Al Lakeman on the club, and hit .265-3-21 in 204 at-bats.